ListIndexOutOfRange/Google-Cloud-VM-for-ML/README.md

   ```
   bash Anacond3-2019.03-Linux-x86_64.sh
   ```
    Again change the Anaconda filename as needed.
-   Follow the steps (press space to pass the License).
+   + Follow the steps (press space to pass the License).
 Accept to initialize Anaconda3 by running conda init at the end of the  installation process.
+   > test
+ > test
+ >> test

 4. In order to use Anaconda right now let's refresh the bash:
 ```